Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Quantum-corrected black hole and its photon sphere

-A detailed analysis shows that for the line element \eqref{line_element}, there exist three different spacetime structures depending on the value of $M$, each of which contains a BH region~\cite{Zhang:2024ney}.
-It turns out that there is one real root of $f^{(0)}(r)$ with~\cite{Zhang:2024ney}
+Within this domain, there exist three different spacetime structures depending on the value of $M$, each of which contains a BH region, as classified in Ref.~\cite{Zhang:2024ney}.
+For a BH with an event horizon, $A(r)$ must have a real root, which occurs when

-In this case, the real root corresponds to the event horizon of the BH, denoted by $r = r_{\rm h}$.
-Equation~\eqref{eq:Mvalue} leads to

-which provides a constraint on $\zeta/M$ for the existence of the event horizon from a theoretical point of view.
+and we denote this root by $r = r_{\rm h}$ (its dependence on $\zeta/M$ is shown in the first panel of Fig.~\ref{fig:rh_bc_rph_risco}).
+Equation~\eqref{eq:Mvalue} implies a theoretical bound on $\zeta/M$

 In the present paper, we only consider the BH with $M$ satisfying Eq.~\eqref{eq:Mvalue}.
-The first image in Fig.~\ref{fig:rh_bc_rph_risco} shows the $r_{\rm h}$ as the function with $\zeta/M$.

-For a timelike or null geodesic in a static and spherically symmetric spacetime with metric $g_{ab}$, one can always choose Schwarzschild-like coordinates such that $\theta = \pi/2$ along the geodesic.
-In this case, the geodesic always lies in the equatorial plane.
-Then we have~\cite{Wald:1984rg,Liang:2023ahd}